-Our new Home Energy Toolkits are now available for loan from each of our six libraries.
+Our Home Energy Toolkits are available for loan from each of our six libraries.
 The toolkits will help you learn about energy use in your home to reduce your electricity use, and save money on your bills.

 To hire a toolkit visit your local library.